-The Institute of the German Congress on Crime Prevention (gcocp-i) and the Radicalisation Awaress Network (RAN) has offered a series of webinars (online-seminars).
+The Institute of the German Prevention Congress (DPT-I) and the Radicalisation Awaress Network (RAN) has offered a series of webinars (online-seminars).
 Several aspects of radicalisation are explained and discussed.
 The Webinars were held in English language.
 You can find a documentation of the webinars below.

 For the webinars in german language see the german website.

 Webinar#4: The role of communities in prevention of radicalization

 City of Augsburg, Department of public order, health and sports

 On July 11th from 4 to 5 pm a webinar was held on the role of communities in prevention of radicalization by Deutsche Präventionstag and the Radicalisation Awareness Network.

 Engagement with and empowerment of communities are critical in the prevention of radicalisation leading to violent extremism.
 Communities and families within there can offer support and guidance within the community.
 Moreover they can play a role in challenging extremist narratives and messages and provide for alternative narratives.
 When it comes to people at risk of radicalisation, communities can also be a wealth of knowledge and can provide information that could help authorities.
 Communities need also receive support and be listened to when extremism contributes to grieve, vulnerability and fear.